hkdb/Densify/README.md

 Step 1:

-Download or Clone Densify
+Download or Clone Squeezer

 Step 2:

-Execute the install.sh script from within the downloaded Densify directory to install this application:
+Execute the install.sh script from within the downloaded Squeezer directory to install this application:

 ```
 sudo chmod a+x install.sh